Importing your DeLorean

 (a) Pay for basic shipping only – and handle port fees, etc yourself

 (b) Pay for a managed service which includes everything (except VAT and duty).

 Our recommendation is always to go for option (b) – the managed service.
 The transporters do not make any real mark up in handling the port fees, etc on your behalf – so take advantage of their expertise.
 Typically, unless you are a real expert in the import business – you’ll tend to get cleared a lot quicker through a regular agent than if you try to go it alone.
 Much of the customs clearance is sped up by the excellent relationships these transporters have with their counterparties – and you will find that your car will be cleared far quicker by the shippers than by you alone.

-Expect to pay around £1300 to £1500 for the transporting and UK port fees (subject to where the car is located).
+Expect to pay around £1500-£2000 for the transporting and UK port fees (subject to where the car is located).
 It’s always cheaper to ship from the USAC (US Atlantic Coast), purely because of the lesser distance and established shipping routes.
 There are many companies that will handle the process of importing a car for you, including collection in the US and transportation, these companies (for example) have been used many times by UK buyers of DeLoreans: